 The size of the beads is carefully chosen by the interventional radiologist to ensure that only the blood supply to the fibroids is blocked, and not the supply to the surrounding organs including the uterus.

 The beads also have specific properties that help them do their job.
 These include non-aggregating properties, predictable distribution, and highly targeted delivery.
 Due to their texture and shape, the beads will not get stuck in the catheter or the artery, and therefore distribute as expected.

-Embosphere Microspheres have been used in over 200,000 procedures worldwide and are the most clinically studied round embolic.
+Embosphere Microspheres have been used in more than 700,000 procedures worldwide and are the most clinically studied round embolic.

 Uterine fibroid embolization is a safe, minimally invasive procedure for the treatment of uterine fibroids.
 It’s a viable option for many women who want to preserve their uterus and find relief from painful symptoms.